crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.2/local_api/database.md

 sidebar_position: 2
 ---

-By default, the crowdsec Local API use `SQLite` as backend storage.
+By default, the CrowdSec Local API uses `SQLite` as backend storage.
 But in case you expect a lot of traffic on your local API, you should use `MySQL` or `PostgreSQL`.

-For `SQLite`, there is nothing to do to make it work with crowdsec.
+For `SQLite`, there is no specific configuration required to make it work with CrowdSec.
 But for `MySQL` and `PostgreSQL` , you have to create the database and the user.

 Please refer to [ent.](https://entgo.io/) [supported database](https://entgo.io/docs/dialects/).
-At the time of writting :
+At the time of writing:

  - MySQL `5.6.35`, `5.7.26` and `8`
  - MariaDB `10.2` and latest